msabramo/colorama/README.txt

 Only recognised ANSI escape sequences (ie colors, dim/bright) are filtered out of the output text.
 Unrecognised sequences (eg. moving the text cursor) appear as gobbledygook in the output on Windows.
+Ideally, these could be implimented using win32 calls too.
+In the meantime, is it better to filter them out of the output?